-Including high-octane, low-carbon fuels as a strategy for meeting CAFE standards would prove cost-effective for automakers as well as consumers.
-A recent study from Air Improvement Resources, Inc. (submitted to SAE journal, peer-review pending) shows that if EPA included high compression engines that use high octane fuels as a strategy, the cost of compliance with 2025 model year standards would be significantly reduced, from \$23.4 billion to \$16.8 billion.
-This study can be found as an attachment to the comments submitted by Minnesota Corn Growers Association, Minnesota Corn Research and Promotion Council, and the Illinois Corn Growers Association.
+Including high-octane, low-carbon fuels as a strategy for meeting CAFE standards would prove costeffective for automakers as well as consumers.
+A 2016 study from Air Improvement Resources, Inc. shows that if EPA included high compression engines that use high octane fuels as a strategy, the cost of compliance with 2025 model year standards would be significantly reduced, from \$23.4 billion to \$16.8 billion.
+Additionally, this strategy is implementable in the timeframe considered in the MTR of CAFE.

 The private sector already understands the importance of pursuing these fuels.
-Wayne Fueling Systems, which provides a substantial number of the nation's fuel dispensers, announced this summer that it would be making all new dispensers E25 compatible.
+Wayne Fueling Systems, which provides a substantial number of the nation's fuel dispensers, announced in 2016 that it would be making all new dispensers E25 compatible.
 The auto industry has made its wish for high-octane fuel clear, and many have pointed to biofuels as the best choice.
 It is time for EPA to recognize the potential of high-octane, low-carbon fuels and include them as part of the CAFE standards.

-DOE's Co-Optima program is currently analyzing the role that these fuels can play in a more energy-efficient U.S. fleet.
+DOE's Co-Optima program is currently analyzing the role that these fuels can play in a more energyefficient U.S. fleet.
 EESI believes that the Co-Optima program's results and recommendations can play an important role in shaping more effective CAFE standards.
-Therefore, we urge EPA to leave the TAR in draft form until EPA has a chance to work with DOE and Co-Optima and incorporate this important research into a finalized version.
-Since the mid-term evaluation does not need to be finalized until April 2018, there is no need to rush through without considering all possible strategies.
+Therefore, we urge EPA to work with DOE and Co-Optima and incorporate this important research into the final MTR.

-EPA has suggested considering high-octane fuels only after 2025.
-However, achieving market penetration of a high-octane, low carbon option, like a mid-level ethanol blend, will likely take several years, due to the need for increased biofuels infrastructure.
+EPA must consider high-octane fuels as a viable strategy in the MTR.
+Achieving market penetration of a high-octane, low carbon option, like a mid-level ethanol blend, may take several years, due to the need for increased biofuels infrastructure.
 Therefore, EESI believes that EPA should begin to implement inclusion of these fuels now, so that they can be fully operational nationwide by 2025.
 The climate crisis is an urgent problem, and we cannot afford to wait-the United States should be aggressively pursuing this cost-effective and environmentally sustainable strategy.